Key options for postgraduate business studies are an MBA, master’s degree and graduate certificate.

 What Is a Graduate Certificate in Australia?

-Similar to the Graduate Certificate in Business Administration is the Graduate Certificate in Business.
-The difference is that the course can lead on to a different business masters degree from an MBA.
+Similar to this is the Graduate Certificate in Business, which can lead on to a different business masters from an MBA degree.

 Benefits of a Graduate Certificate